elsanussi-s-mneina/phonetics-modeling-rust/README.md

 ## How to run:

-Browse to the subdirectory containing the cargo.toml file.
+(Browse to the subdirectory containing the cargo.toml file.)

-`cd phon-mod`

-Then browse to the following command:
+Run the following command:

 `cargo run`